colindembovsky/hydejack-starter-kit/_featured_tags/cloud.md

 ---
 # Featured tags need to have either the `list` or `grid` layout (PRO only).
 layout: list
-title: actions
+title: cloud
-slug: actions
+slug: cloud
 description: >
-  Posts about GitHub Actions.
+  Posts about Cloud.
 sitemap: false
 ---